Redpill-Linpro/alfresco-libreoffice-online-edit/README.md

 Compatibility
 -------------

-The module is tested with Alfresco Enterprise 4.2.0 but should work with other versions of Alfresco Enterprise and Community.
+The module is tested with Alfresco Enterprise 4.2.0 but may work with other versions of Alfresco Enterprise and Community.

 It has been verified to work with Ubuntu Linux (13.10), Windows 7, MacOSX (10.8.3).

-Other client requirements for the module are:
+Other client requirements for the module are (other versions may work but is untested):
-* LibreOffice 4.0 or later is installed
+* LibreOffice 4.1 is installed
-* Java 1.6 or later available as a browser plugin and that java is allowed to run signed applets.
+* Java 1.7 available as a browser plugin and that java is allowed to run signed applets.
 * For Alfresco SSL endpoints, only valid certificates will work.
 Self signed certificates on the Alfresco side will not work.

 Building
 --------

-This module is based on the Alfresco Maven SDK and requires Maven >= 3.0.4, a Java 1.6 compatible compiler (eg. Oracle JDK or OpenJDK).
+This module is based on the Alfresco Maven SDK and requires Maven >= 3.0.4, a Java 1.7 compatible compiler (eg. Oracle JDK or OpenJDK).
 You will also need git to clone the repository.
 The master branch will always hold the latest stable version of the module.

 Cloning the repository:
 * git clone git://github.com/Redpill-Linpro/alfresco-libreoffice-online-edit.git